Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 `cloudflare-utils --api-token <API Token Here>`

-You can pass your API email and key with environment variables of `CLOUDFLARE_API_EMAIL` and `CLOUDFLARE_API_KEY`
+Pass your API email and key with environment variables of `CLOUDFLARE_API_EMAIL` and `CLOUDFLARE_API_KEY`

 ## Global Flags

 - `--account-id`
-  You can pass your account ID with the `--account-id` flag or with the environment variable `CLOUDFLARE_ACCOUNT_ID`
+  Pass your account ID with the `--account-id` flag or with the environment variable `CLOUDFLARE_ACCOUNT_ID`

 - `--api-email`
-  You can pass your API email with the `--api-email` flag or with the environment variable `CLOUDFLARE_API_EMAIL`.
+  Pass your API email with the `--api-email` flag or with the environment variable `CLOUDFLARE_API_EMAIL`.
 This is only needed if you are using the legacy auth method.

 - `--api-key`
-  You can pass your API key with the `--api-key` flag or with the environment variable `CLOUDFLARE_API_KEY`.
+  Pass your API key with the `--api-key` flag or with the environment variable `CLOUDFLARE_API_KEY`.
 This is only needed if you are using the legacy auth method.

 - `--api-token`
-  You can pass your API token with the `--api-token` flag or with the environment variable `CLOUDFLARE_API_TOKEN`.
+  Pass your API token with the `--api-token` flag or with the environment variable `CLOUDFLARE_API_TOKEN`.
 This is the recommended method of authentication.

 - `--rate-limit`
-  You can pass the rate limit in milliseconds with the `--rate-limit` flag.
+  Pass the rate limit in milliseconds with the `--rate-limit` flag.
 This is useful if you are getting rate limited by Cloudflare or want to speed up the rate of requests.

 - `--zone-name`
-  You can pass your zone name with the `--zone-name` flag or with the environment variable `CLOUDFLARE_ZONE_NAME`.
+  Pass your zone name with the `--zone-name` flag or with the environment variable `CLOUDFLARE_ZONE_NAME`.
 This is useful if you are running a command that only requires a zone name.

 - `--zone-id`
-  You can pass your zone ID with the `--zone-id` flag or with the environment variable `CLOUDFLARE_ZONE_ID`.
+  Pass your zone ID with the `--zone-id` flag or with the environment variable `CLOUDFLARE_ZONE_ID`.
 This is useful if you are running a command that only requires a zone ID.

 - `--extra-user-agent`
-  You can pass an extra user agent string to be added to the default user agent with the `--extra-user-agent` flag.
+  Pass an extra user agent string to be added to the default user agent with the `--extra-user-agent` flag.
 This is useful if you want to identify requests made by cloudflare-utils in your Cloudflare logs.
 The final format of the user agent will be `cloudflare-utils/<version> (<extra-user-agent>)`

+- `--oauth`
+  Triggers an oauth flow to get credentials rather than using API Token and will override any passed api credentials.
+Requires a browser on the same machine.